Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Classical Strichartz estimates on the torus

 Take for simplicity the cubic NLS on the two-dimensional torus.

 The Duhamel formula reads

-Since for $u_0 \in \mathcal{H}^\sigma$ with $\sigma \in \mathbb{R}$ we have
+Since for $u_0 \in \mathcal{H}^{\sigma}$ with $\sigma \in \mathbb{R}$ we have

-it is natural to try to solve \eqref{eqn:2dnls-class} in a space like $C_t \mathcal{H}^{\sigma}$ for, say, $\sigma \geqslant 0$.
-Now, since the unitary group $e^{- i t \Delta}$ has no smoothing properties, the ``best'' possible way to bound the nonlinear expression in \eqref{eqn:2dnls-class} is
+with the continuity in time following from Stone's theorem, it is natural to try to solve \eqref{eqn:2dnls-class} in a space like $C_t \mathcal{H}^{\sigma}$ for, say, $\sigma \geqslant 0$.
+Now, since the unitary group $e^{- it \Delta}$ has no smoothing properties, one possible way to bound the nonlinear expression in \eqref{eqn:2dnls-class} is

 where the second inequality follows from the ``tame'' estimate (see Lemma \ref{lem:tame}).
 In the case that $\sigma > \frac{d}{2}$($= 1$ in 2d) the $L^{\infty}$ norm is controlled by the $\mathcal{H}^{\sigma}$ norm so it is easy to close the fixed point argument.
 But even in the case of $\mathcal{H}^1$, which is natural as it is the ``energy space'', one is not able to close the contraction argument without additional input.